sdwinegard/mtgarena-apks-install-chromeOS/README.md

 Enter the ADB shell:
 `$ adb shell`

-From the ADB shell, change into the extracted download folder above to calculate the APK files sizes:
+From the ADB shell, change into the extracted download folder above to calculate the APK file sizes:
-`$ cd /sdcard/Downloads/Magic_com,wizards,mtga_2026,55,20,5532`
+`$ cd /sdcard/Download/Magic_com,wizards,mtga_2026,55,20,5532`
 `$ ls -l *.apk`

 `-rwxrwx--- 1 u0_a60 external_storage 36529517 2026-01-30 11:48 base.apk`